zogar1993/jsonkraken/README.md

 - Added an element, its type is valid (JsonValue, Boolean, String, Char or Number, and they may be null).
 - Added a JsonValue, it does not provoke a circular reference.
+- Added a String, it is compliant with the [JSON Specification](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)

 In cases where the validation fails, an exception will be thrown.